Bella Hadid Puts Cleavage And Curvy Booty On Display In Sultry Instagram Snap

 Bella Hadid is in a sexy throwback mood.

 The model took to Instagram to share a few photos of her Moschino catwalk look from back in October, and her 22.5 million followers certainly appreciated the gesture.
 Bella looked stunning in a black mini dress with a low neckline that put her ample cleavage on display, as well as her toned legs and curvy derriere.
-She paired the zip-up. latex number with matching thigh-high boots, as she put her modelling skills to work backstage.
+She paired the zip-up. latex number with matching thigh-high boots as she put her modeling skills to work backstage.

 The dress also featured details of buckles on the sleeves, as well as on the sides.
 Her signature brunette hair was worn in a voluminous curly style with a side-part, while she sported an impeccable cat-eye makeup and nude lipstick shade.
-Bella wore long nails and statement gold earrings that added an extra glitz to her daring ensemble.
+Bella wore long nails and statement gold earrings that added extra glitz to her daring ensemble.
 In the three different pictures she posted to her Instagram page, the 22-year-old looked straight at the camera while showcasing her insane hourglass figure and gorgeous facial features.
 It seems like she misses walking the runway for Jeremy Scott, the creative director behind Moschino, with whom she has worked several times in the past few years — following in the footsteps of her older sister, Gigi Hadid.

 Bella’s fans were quick to rush to the comment section, leaving lots of praise under her new photos.
 One user asked, “are you real?” while others wrote compliments such as “gorgeous” and “stunning,” as well as lots of heart and fire emojis.